-Quick Answer: The best base for artificial grass in UK gardens is a compacted MOT Type 1 hardcore sub-base (50–60mm) topped with 10–15mm sharp sand or grano dust, plus a permeable weed membrane.
-For concrete or decking, use a drainage foam underlay instead.
+Quick Answer: The best base for artificial grass is usually a compacted MOT Type 1 sub-base topped with a thin levelling layer of sharp sand, grano dust or limestone fines, then a permeable weed membrane before the grass is fitted.
+On hard surfaces like concrete or decking, a drainage foam underlay is usually a better option.

 What goes under artificial grass matters just as much as the turf itself.
 The right base keeps the surface stable, helps water drain away properly, reduces the risk of weeds, and stops the lawn from feeling uneven or spongy over time.